finom/use-change/README.md

 ## 👷 Designing the store

 Let's make it a little bit detailed and add a few classess that may be responsible for different aspects of data.
-Those classes may consist user info, fetched data, persistent data or anything else that you want to keep at its own place.
-But for siplicity let's create a few classess that also consist counts.
+Those classes may consist of user info, fetched data, persistent data or anything else that you want to keep at its own place.
+But for simplicity let's create a few classess that also consist of counts.

 ```js
 // ./store.ts